01 of 06

 Sew Your Own Pillow Sham

-A Pillow sham is a quick way to decorate a room.
-While a pillowcase is usually made of a soft material good for laying against your face all night a pillow sham is not.
-Shams are meant to be decorative which means while they're often made of pretty fabric it isn't always the most comfortable.
-They also often hold their rectangular shape better than pillowcases.
+A pillow sham is a quick way to decorate a room.
+Shams are meant to be decorative, which means, while they're often made of pretty fabric, they aren't always the most comfortable to have pressed against your face all night.
+They're also intended to hold their rectangular shape better than pillowcases.

 02 of 06

 - Fabric of your choosing (1 yard)

 03 of 06